Today, we’re diving into weekly cleaning routines.

 For example, on Tuesday you may wash 1-2 loads of clothes and your bed linens.
 Then on Wednesday, wash another load of clothes and your bath & kitchen towels.

 I have an entire weekly laundry schedule for my family too!
-You can download it here for free!
+You can grab your copy here!

 Day 3: Dust